Relative, local and global dimension in complex networks: Results

-where $\mathbbm1_{\widehat t_{ij} < \tau}$ is the indicator function for nodes that display a transient response peak before time $\tau$.
-Whilst the local dimension can be likened to a measure of centrality, it is directly capturing the dimension of the local embedding space.
+where $\mathbbm1_{\widehat t_{ij} < \tau}$ is the indicator function.
+Whilst the local dimension can be likened to a measure of centrality, it also directly captures the dimension of the local embedding space.
 In Fig.~\ref{fig:geometric}c we observe the increasing effect of the boundaries on local dimension as we increase the scale.
 Near the center of the line, and when considering nearby nodes (at short scales), one can expect to estimate a dimension near $1$, or equivalently $2$ for the grid shown in Fig.~\ref{fig:geometric}d.
-The 'boundary insensitive central region' collapses at $\tau=1$ (corresponding to the spectral gap of the graph) when all nodes have aggregated information about the boundaries of the line graph.
+We observe in Fig.~\ref{fig:geometric}c a central region with $\mathcal D_i \sim 1$ that becomes increasingly smaller as scale $\tau$ increases; at short scales, the central region is insensitive to the boundaries since the diffusion has not yet reached them.
+This `boundary insensitive central region' collapses at $\tau=1$ (corresponding to the spectral gap of the graph) when all nodes have aggregated information about the boundaries of the line graph.